aalepere/djangowarehouse/README.md

 - Use serializer the rest framework for deserializing source files and save the results in the datawarehouse; and
 - Use views from the rest framework to allow source systems to send information through a POST request.

-All the above, should give enough information to build your own datawarehouse, of course, you will have to go through all the different sources, understand how the data will be used downstream to model the data in the most efficient way.
+All the above, should give enough information to build your own datawarehouse, of course, you will have to go through all the different sources, understand how the data will be used downstream to model the data in the most efficient way, and add all transformation/validation rules in your ETL.